Mandy-cyber/Everything-iPod/README.md

 1. In `ipod_wrapped/` run `python main.py`

-2. Make sure your iPod is plugged in to your laptop and accessible in the filesystem

-3. Open the *sync* pop-up.
-Click the menu icon and then the sync icon.
+2. Follow the popup instructions

-4. "Start Wrapped" and have fun!!
+3. "Start Wrapped" and have fun!!

 <br>